CIDRAM/Docs/readme.en.md

 ##### 11.2.1 WEBFONTS

-Some custom themes, as well as the the standard UI ("user interface") for the CIDRAM front-end and the "Access Denied" page, may use webfonts for aesthetic reasons.
+Some custom themes, as well as the standard UI ("user interface") for the CIDRAM front-end and the "Access Denied" page, may use webfonts for aesthetic reasons.
 Webfonts are disabled by default, but when enabled, direct communication between the user's browser and the service hosting the webfonts occurs.
 This may potentially involve communicating information such as the user's IP address, user agent, operating system, and other details available to the request.
 Most of these webfonts are hosted by the [Google Fonts](https://fonts.google.com/) service.

 *Relevant configuration directives:*
 - `general` -> `disable_webfonts`